scottshambaugh/monaco/README.md

 * Make pip installable?
 * Correlation matrix input?
 * Ability to plot derived data in addition to mcvars?
-* Speed up sampling by not regenerating qmc sequences for each invar

 **Done:**
 * ~~Examples:~~